Introducing a living learning ecosystem for future generations

 Feature Project: Mapping the Peninsula

-The map will help communities, organisations, funders, and decision makers to:
+The map will help communities, organisations, funders and decision makers to:

-• See connections across projects and places
+- Find connections between people, projects and places

-Upcoming Activities & Events
+Activities & Events

 Partners & Associates